 - Catastrophic: Identify and manage the complex needs of the catastrophically injured and ill

-Next, we use a predictive model developed by the Geneia Data Intelligence Lab with key input from the Geneia clinical team that further stratifies the population.
+Together, we use a predictive model developed by the Geneia Data Intelligence Lab with key input from Geneia clinical experts to further stratifies the population.
 The GDI Lab’s hypertension complications model predicts, for those with hypertension, which patients are likely to experience a complication like retinopathy and coronary artery disease in the next 12 months.
 Even more importantly, the model uses variables like age, total medical costs, outpatient visits and emergency department visits to yield binary classification with probability and risk buckets for each of the three complication stages.
 Knowing which members are at risk for Stage 1, 2 and 3 hypertension complications helps to prioritize patient activation efforts.

 We start with all members predicted to be at high risk for Stage 3 complications followed by Stage 2, high risk, Stage 3, medium risk, Stage 2, medium risk and Stage 3 and 2, low risk members.